caseypaquola/CortPro/README.md

 --t2-file FILE        Custom T2-weighted (or other contrast) image for ratio computation.
 Must be used together with --t1-file.
 --ratio-type NAME     BIDS suffix of the image used for ratio computation with T1w when deriving data from anat-dir (default: T2w).
 --skip-bias-correct   Disable bias-field correction during T1w/T2w ratio computation.
+--keep-inter-files    Skips final clean up step.
+Not good for storage but helpful for inspecting data transformations.
 --num-surfaces N      Number of intracortical surfaces to generate (default: 14).
 --surface-output NAME  Output surface space.
 Any FreeSurfer fsaverage* surface (default: fsaverage5) or fsnative.
 -h, --help            Display help message.